-At the TIAFT Annual meeting 2000 in Helsinki, the Executive Committee (Board) announced the institution of the TIAFT Achievement Award, starting in 2001.
+In 2000, the TIAFT Executive Board announced the institution of the TIAFT Achievement Award.

-This Award is to recognize scientists for outstanding achievements in forensic toxicology through their scientific activities and outputs.
+This Award recognizes scientists for outstanding achievements in forensic toxicology through their scientific activities and outputs.

 - 2016 - Helena Teixeira, Portugal

 - 2015 - Markus R. Meyer, Germany

 - 2010 - Simona Pichini, Italy

 - 2004 - Bruce Goldberger, Jacksonville, FL, USA

 - 2003 - Barry Logan, Seattle, WA, USA